 Psychedelics have had quite an interesting history, and these days it’s easy to access powerful mind-altering substances.
 However, whichever of the arguable theories may be true, the fact is many people have misconceptions about the harms and reactions.
 Some people aren’t fully aware of exactly what psychedelics consist of, how to use them, or what they can expose someone to.
-In this article, we’ll explore some of the ideas around psychedelics to make an informed conclusion about their addictive properties, dangers, and general effects on an individual.
+In this article, we’ll explore some of the ideas around psychedelics to make an informed conclusion about their addictive properties, dangers, and adverse effects on an individual.

 What are Psychedelic Drugs?

-Psychedelics are a class of mind-altering drugs also commonly known as hallucinogens.
+Psychedelics are a class of mind-altering hallucinogenic drugs also commonly known as hallucinogens.
 As the name indicates, these types of drugs can cause hallucinations, altered states of consciousness, and sometimes a sense of euphoric wonder.
-These effects are often sought after by anyone who willingly tries these substances.
+These subjective effects are often sought after by anyone who willingly tries these substances.

 Hallucinations can affect all of the human senses, meaning they make you see, hear, feel, taste or even smell things that are not there.
 This distorts your sense of reality and time, often affecting your emotional and mental awareness.
 Sometimes, these effects result in profound, joyful experiences.
 Others, though, can lead to a sense of doom, panic, or “ego death”– where you temporarily lose touch with everything you have always believed to be real about yourself and the world.